1.1 Concepts

 ANVL project is a directory containing anvl.erl file, also known as the project configuration file.

-anvl.erl is a regular Erlang module, with one notable exception: it must NOT contain -module attribute (and if such exists, it is ignored).
-That is because ANVL derives module name for the project configuration file automatically.
-Because of that, it’s not allowed to use anvl:Fun(...) or fun anvl:Fun/N syntax to refer to local functions.
+anvl.erl is a regular Erlang module, with one notable exception: it must not contain -module attribute (and if such exists, it is ignored).
+That is because ANVL can work with multiple projects simultaneously, and to achieve that, it names project configuration modules automatically.
+Because of that, it is not allowed to use anvl:Fun(...) or fun anvl:Fun/N syntax to refer to local functions.
 If needed, fun ?MODULE:Fun/N syntax can be used instead.
 Other than that, anvl.erl is compiled and loaded as a normal Erlang module.

 Project referred to by -d CLI argument is called the root project.
-It can refer to other projects, known as child projects.
+Project can refer to other projects, known as child projects.

 conf() ->